Building Adobe Podcast

 Shipping Studio

-We bet early that transcript-based editing would be more approachable than waveforms, and it was.
-The tradeoff: making editing look like a document meant people expected it to behave like one.
-That tension taught us to be intentional about where the metaphor served podcasters and where it needed guardrails.
+We bet that transcript-based editing would be more approachable than waveforms, and it was.
+Making editing look like a document or a group chat meant people expected it to behave like those things.
+That taught us to be intentional about where the metaphor served podcasters and where it needed iteration.

-Podcast has opinions about what makes you sound good.
-You can't set the volume for background music, for example.
+Adobe Podcast has opinions about what makes you sound good baked in.
+For example, you can't set the volume of background music.
 Beginners often get that wrong because they already know what's being spoken and unconsciously make music too loud.
 Fewer knobs, fewer mistakes.

 That push and pull between challenging conventions and respecting them defined most of the hard design decisions on this project.